Buying a new featherbed can be confusing.

 Over time, the leaked feathers add up, and your once plump featherbed turns into a deflated mess.

 What you want to see is a cover made of 100% cambric cotton (usually 230 thread count).
-Cambric cotton produces a tight weave which doesn’t allow the quill end of feathers to poke through.
+Cambric cotton produces a tight weave that doesn’t allow the quill end of feathers to poke through.

-Don’t worry about the thread count, or the design, etc. Your featherbed will be tucked underneath your sheets, and you’ll never actually feel the thread count, or see the design (if any).
+Don’t worry about the thread count, the design, etc. Your featherbed will be out of sight, and you’ll never actually feel the thread count, or see the design (if any).

 As far as construction is concerned, our primary focus is how the featherbed is put together – specifically the sewing.

 The outer cover of a featherbed is essentially two flat sheets sewn together.
 Pay attention to the edges of the featherbed.
-How are they sewn together?
+What does the seam look like?

 Cheaply produced featherbeds will have seams that feature a simple stitch – which commonly breaks apart, or comes undone after even a few years of use.

 What you want to see is a defined edge.
 Quality construction will feature knife-edge seams or piping along the edges.
 The picture above is an example of a knife-edge seam.

 A true edge will hold itself together, and withstand the use and abuse associated with using and maintaining a featherbed for a number of years.
 A quality sewn edge will not come apart, and won’t leak feathers.

-The Euro Rest feather beds we spoke about earlier feature double-needle sewn selvages, and all-around piping.
+The Hotel feather beds we spoke about earlier feature double-needle sewn selvages, and all-around piping.

 The piping is that line of navy blue that you see running from edge to edge.

 The baffling type

 When you look at a featherbed, it looks very much like a comforter.
-It is quilted into a number of different sections.
-These are called baffles.
+It is quilted into a number of different sections – or “baffled boxes”.

 The purpose of baffling a featherbed is to keep the fill evenly distributed.
-Without baffles, the feathers could (and will) clump in one section, leaving you with some very high, and some very low spots.
+Without baffles, for example, the feathers clump in one section, leaving you with some very high, and some very low spots.

 The most common type of featherbed is the baffled box type, like the one below: